cloudnative-pg/cloudnative-pg/docs/src/replication.md

 A replication slot exists solely on the instance that created it, and PostgreSQL does not replicate it on the standby servers.
-As a result, after a failover or a switchover, the new primary does not know anything about it, creating issues to the streaming replication clients that were connected to the old primary and have lost their slot.
+As a result, after a failover or a switchover, the new primary does not contain the replication slot from the old primary.
+This can create problems for the streaming replication clients that were connected to the old primary and have lost their slot.

-CloudNativePG fills this gap by introducing the concept of cluster-managed replication slots, starting with high availability ones.
+CloudNativePG fills this gap by introducing the concept of cluster-managed replication slots, starting with high availability clusters.
 This feature automatically manages physical replication slots for each hot standby replica in the High Availability cluster, both in the primary and the standby.

-For this reason, in CloudNativePG, we use the terms:
+In CloudNativePG, we use the terms:

 - **Primary HA slot**: a physical replication slot whose lifecycle is entirely managed by the current primary of the cluster and whose purpose is to map to